zetabase/zbpy/README.md

 util.test_zbpy()
 ```

+## Library usage

-## Creating a Zetabase client
+### Creating a Zetabase client

+When you created your identity, you were assigned a user id (a uuid, or random-looking string of letters and numbers). use this to instantiate your client.

 ```python
 from zbpy import client

 client = client.ZetabaseClient('YOUR USER ID')
 ```

-## Connecting your client to Zetabase
+### Connecting your client to Zetabase
 ```python
 client.connect()
 ```

-## If you would like to use JWT security for all requests run the following code
+### To use JWT authentication for all requests

+When you created your identity, you created a "name" (handle) and administrator password.
+You can use these instead of your tables are configured to allow it.

 ```python
 client.set_id_password('YOUR USERNAME', 'YOUR PASSWORD') client.auth_login_jwt()
 ```

-## If you would rather use ECDSA security for all requests import your private and public key from the file generated when you created an account
+### To use ECDSA authentication for all requests
 ```python
 priv_key = client.import_key('FILEPATH TO PRIVATE KEY', public=False)
 pub_key = client.import_key('FILEPATH TO PUBLIC KEY', public=True)